DR. NOAQUIA CALLAHAN

-Callahan has earned $200,000 in scholarships, grants, fellowships, and awards.
+Dr. Callahan has earned $200,000 from highly competitive scholarships, grants, fellowships, and awards.
 She was selected as Fulbright Germany's top candidate out of 75 American grantees in 2016 to receive a special Germanistic Society of America Fulbright award.
-She is also the recipient of other major scholarly fellowships such as the German Chancellor Fellowship Finalist (declined), Doctoral Fellowship in African American History at the German Historical Institute in Washington D.C., Samuel Flagg Bemis Dissertation Research Grant from the Society for Historians of American Foreign Relations, Andrew Mellon-Moorland Travel-to-Collections Grant at Howard University, and a fully-funded PhD ($100,000 value) with a Jonathan Walton Dean's Graduate Fellowship from the University of Iowa.
-Callahan's innovative academic and community engagement work bridging African American transnational history, race, and mobility earned her a 2017 Hancher-Finkbine Medallion - the University of Iowa’s highest honor that recognizes those who exemplify the characteristics of leadership, learning, and loyalty.
-Recently, Callahan became a Startingbloc Fellow - RDU'18, and was named a 2018 German-American Young Leader.
+She is also the recipient of other major scholarly fellowships such as the German Chancellor Fellowship Finalist (declined), Doctoral Fellowship in African American History at the German Historical Institute in Washington D.C., Samuel Flagg Bemis Dissertation Research Grant from the Society for Historians of American Foreign Relations, Andrew Mellon-Moorland Travel-to-Collections Grant at Howard University, Carrie Chapman Catt Center for Women and Politics, and a fully-funded PhD ($100,000 value) with a Jonathan Walton Dean's Graduate Fellowship from the University of Iowa.
+Dr. Callahan's innovative academic and community engagement work bridging African American transnational history, race, and mobility earned her a 2017 Hancher-Finkbine Medallion - the University of Iowa’s highest honor that recognizes those who exemplify the characteristics of leadership, learning, and loyalty.
+Recently, Dr. Callahan became a Startingbloc Fellow - RDU'18, and was named a 2018 German-American Young Leader.